Boston Harbor Cruises and Tours

 If you only have a little time - or if you're fascinated by old warships and nautical history - this 45 minute cruise will be perfect for you.

-The cruise boat goes up around Boston's North End, where you can fantasize about moving into one of the luxe waterfront condos or more affordably, decide that your next Boston stay must be in the to-die-for-fabulous Battery Wharf Boston Hotel
+The cruise boat goes up around the city's North End, where you can fantasize about moving into one of the luxe waterfront condos or more affordably, decide that your next Boston stay must be in the luxurious Battery Wharf Hotel.

 But don't let your fantasies interfere with your listening, because the cruise tour guide will be telling you all about the nearby Revolutionary War sites, such as Old North Church and Bunker Hill.